ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/scatter_draggable_vertical.md

 ---
+noindex: true
-Title: "Draggable Scatter Plot - ScottPlot 4.1 Cookbook"
+title: "Draggable Scatter Plot - ScottPlot 4.1 Cookbook"
 Description: "Want to modify the scatter points interactively?
 A ScatterPlotDraggable lets you move the points around with the mouse.
 As you move the points around, the values in the original arrays change to reflect their new positions."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71